Neural-Systems-at-UIO/QUINT_webtools/docs/WebAlign.rst

 Filmstrip
 --------------
-Drag horizontally to see series, click on a section in order to load it into the main view.
-The top border of the filmstrip can be dragged vertically, allowing to resize the panel and the main view
+Drag horizontally to see series, click on a section in order to load it into the main view. **Save your registration by clicking on the small square on top left**.
+The top border of the filmstrip can be dragged vertically, allowing to resize the panel and the main view.

 Navigation panel
 ----------------------